 A related explanation is that an agglomeration of inventors in locations along the rail network may have spurred innovation by facilitating learning from other inventors or local spillovers (Agrawal et al., 2017; Akcigit et al., 2018), or by encouraging new individuals to become inventors due to exposure to innovation (Bell et al., 2018).
-Indeed, we document above that the number of inventors in a municipality increases after a network connection is established, which suggests that such mechanisms may be relevant.
-Yet the fact that most municipalities had few active inventors suggests that local agglomeration is unlikely to have contributed significantly to innovative output.42 More broadly, the fact that inventors became increasingly spatially dispersed and located in rural areas over the period further suggests that agglomeration forces were overall relatively weak (see figure 1C and online appendix figure B3).
+Indeed, we document above that the number of inventors in a municipality increase after a network connection is established, which suggests that such mechanisms may be relevant.
+Yet, the fact that most municipalities had few active inventors suggest that local agglomeration is unlikely to have contributed significantly to innovative output.
+More broadly, the fact that inventors became increasingly spatially dispersed and located in rural

-40We use data on municipal populations for the years 1810, 1865, 1880, 1890, and 1900; population data for 1810 and 1865 are drawn from Palm (2000) and the Swedish National Archives; and the 1880-1900 data are drawn from the population censuses.
-Note that historical population data are not available for all municipalities, which slightly reduces the sample size in these regressions.
+&lt;sup>41We use data on municipal populations for the years 1810, 1865, 1880, 1890, and 1900; population data for 1810 and 1865 are drawn from Palm (2000) and the Swedish National Archives, and the 1880-1900 data is drawn from the population censuses.
+Note that historical population data is not available for all municipalities, which slightly reduces the sample size in these regressions.

-41Recall that we normalize patenting output by population at baseline (i.e., 1865) in our main regressions.
-Here we instead normalize by the municipal population in each respective decade.
-Furthermore, we present similar evidence from estimating equation (2) in online appendix table B1.
+&lt;sup>42Recall that we normalise patenting output by population at baseline (i.e., 1865) in our main regressions.
+Here we instead normalise by the municipal population in each respective decade.
+Furthermore, we present similar evidence from estimating equation (2) in Online Appendix Table ??.
 After the establishment of a network connection, there is an increase in local population, though these results are somewhat weaker when instrumenting for network access using the LCP instrument.
 However, we again find substantial increases in both patenting output and patent transfers after accounting for the local increase in population.

-42The number of inventors in the median municipality with at least one active inventor is 1.0 in our main sample, which indicates that agglomeration economies due to local concentrations of inventors were not empirically relevant in most of the locations along the network.
+&lt;sup>43The number of inventors in the median municipality with at least one active inventor is 1.0 in our main sample, which indicates that agglomeration economies due to local concentrations of inventors were not empirically relevant in most of the locations along the network.